dguo/dannyguo.com/content/blog/seatbelts.md

 ---
 categories:
   - learning
-date: 2022-01-29
+date: 2022-01-30
 draft: true
 tags:
   - seatbelt
-title: Seatbelts
+title: My Seatbelt Rule
 ---

 One of my formative childhood lessons came when I was playing in the garage one day.
-I went into my mom's minivan and put the seatbelt on (probably to pretend I was flying a plane).
+I went into my mom's car and put the seatbelt on (probably to pretend I was flying a plane).
 I realized that I could still lean pretty far forward.
 Far enough that my head could touch the dashboard.
 This seemed ridiculous!
 What's the point of the seatbelt if it doesn't actually stop me from going too far?
 I